AnnaWilliford/SWC_Fall2019_lessons/Lesson5_DataVisualizationR .md

 )
 ```
 Here is a full [documentation for ggplot2 package](https://cran.r-project.org/web/packages/ggplot2/ggplot2.pdf).
-What is important here is to know that you can specify these setting for every layer separetely as we have seen in the previous example when we specified mapping for geom_line():  `geom_line(aes(color=continent))`.
+What is important here is to know that you can specify these settings for every layer separately as we have seen in the previous example when we specified mapping for geom_line():  `geom_line(aes(color=continent))`.

 > ### Tip: Setting an aesthetic to a value instead of a mapping
 >